 Evidence-based practice is a widely used problem-solving approach in the clinical setting, but it's also crucial to delivering patient-centered care.
 It integrates clinical expertise with the latest and best research evidence, along with known patient values, in order to deliver the best possible patient care.

 One of the most important elements of evidence-based practice in nursing is taking into account the needs and wants of the individual patient.
-We need to understand what's most important to our patients; what are his/her preferences when it comes to treatment options, and how does he/she define quality of life?
-All of these things come together to make up the definition of evidence-based healthcare.
+We need to understand what's most important to our patients — what are their preferences when it comes to treatment options, and how do they define quality of life?
+All of these things come together to make up the definition of evidence-based healthcare

-The link between evidence-based nursing and value-based purchasing
+The link between evidence-based nursing and value-based care

-The measures for value-based reimbursements range from hospital readmissions to patient engagement.
-So employing the evidence-based practice of taking the patient's needs and wants into account positively impacts patient engagement, and thus reimbursements.
+The measures for value-based reimbursements range from hospital readmissions to the patient experience.
+So, employing the evidence-based practice of taking the patient's needs and wants into account positively impacts patient engagement and thus reimbursements.

-The goal of a VBP program is to standardize healthcare processes through best practices.
-And although the U.S. healthcare system is unique from others around the world, the overall goal of healthcare is the same — to provide the highest quality, most cost-effective evidenced-based care that improves patient outcomes.
+The goal of a VBC program is to standardize healthcare processes through best practices.
+Although the U.S. healthcare system is unique from others around the world, the overall goal of healthcare is the same — to provide the highest quality, most cost-effective, evidence-based care that improves patient outcomes.

-So, in the end, it's important to never lose sight of the fact that all patients deserve to be respected and must to be at the center of focus during every healthcare encounter.
-Patients expect nurses and other healthcare professionals to be knowledgeable, competent and confident, but also kind and understanding too.
-Nurses are ambassadors for their institutions, the profession and for their patients.
+So, in the end, it's important to never lose sight of the fact that all patients deserve to be respected and must be at the center of focus during every healthcare encounter.
+Patients expect nurses and other healthcare professionals to be knowledgeable, competent, and confident, but also kind and understanding too.
+Nurses are ambassadors for their institutions, the profession, and for their patients.